- The Meaning of Due Diligence

 “We leave no stone unturned.
 When we get into areas where it might be more difficult for us to learn about something on our own, we certainly use outside resources in the diligence process to help us do that.”David Mann – Dundee Venture Capital

 Use a CRM

 Many of the activities outlined in this guide rely on efficient communication, networking, and organization.
-Custom CRM’s that are built for deal flow management can help your team track and collaborate on all of the various moving pieces in your diligence process.
+Industry-specific CRMs built for deal flow management can help your team track and collaborate on the various moving pieces in your diligence process.

 Durations Will Vary

-The time requirements of due diligence vary based on a number of factors, including deal size & complexity, the type of deal, and available resources on both sides of the table.
+The time requirements of due diligence vary based on several factors, including deal size & complexity, the type of deal, and available resources on both sides of the table.

-It is also important to note that time spent on due diligence varies widely across different industries; the due diligence requirement for pre-seed angel deals differ greatly from multi-billion dollar M&A transactions.
+It is also important to note that time spent on due diligence varies widely across different industries; the due diligence requirement for pre-seed angel deals differs greatly from multi-billion dollar M&A transactions.